labiybafakh/labiybafakh.github.io/_projects/5_project.md

 data distribution is handled by using ROS

-A video during training can be accessed [here](https://youtu.be/HdMWXK-xAiU?si=u5HnHmhSTM-k22lH)
+A video during training can be accessed [here](https://youtu.be/HdMWXK-xAiU?si=u5HnHmhSTM-k22lH) .
+A repository of this project is [here](https://github.com/labiybafakh/WRS2023)